yjchen/easy_tag/README.md

 ## Acknowledges

-SimpleTag is heavily influenced by [rocket_tag](https://github.com/bradphelan/rocket_tag), but not a direct fork.
+EasyTag is heavily influenced by [rocket_tag](https://github.com/bradphelan/rocket_tag), but not a direct fork.

 ## License